WHEN TRYING FOR A BABY, HOW LONG SHOULD I WAIT BEFORE I WORRY ABOUT NOT GETTING PREGNANT?

 WHAT CONDITIONS COULD AFFECT MY FERTILITY?

-Lack of periods and irregular periods.
+Women: Lack of periods and irregular periods.
 Pelvic surgery (burst appendix, for example), pelvic infections and sexually transmitted infections such as Chlamydia,, very heavy and painful periods.

 Men: Testicles didn’t drop when you were a child, visible varicose veins on your scrotum, surgery such as hernia repair, trauma, or a sexually transmitted infection.